 Please report any side effects that take place to your physician so that he or she can adjust your dosage or transition you onto another prescription if necessary.

+Remember, Western Michigan Comprehensive Treatment Center is your choice for treatment when you or your loved one asks the question: what is the best methadone clinic near me?
 The dedicated and professional team of professionals at Western Michigan Comprehensive Treatment Center is here to provide you or loved one with the highest quality of care available.
 Please contact us today to learn more about the treatment options we offer or to answer any questions that you may have.
 We are here to provide you with the healthy, happy, and opioid-free life that you deserve to be living.